 You can listen to new and popular tracks, create and save playlists, and share them all with your friends and family.
 However, SoundCloud is more of a social hub for both indie and expert artists that offers to upload and share your tracks with the world – be it original music, remixes, or podcasts.
 You can also monetize your tracks and gather feedback on them from its community of music lovers.

-Tidal is a giant music and entertainment platform, which is available in 50+ countries.
+Tidal is giant music and entertainment platform which is available in 50+ countries.
 It offers 50 million songs along with more than 200 thousand high-res videos to its subscribers.
-Moreover, it works seamlessly on the web as well as popular devices such as Android, iPhone, iPad, iPod, Mac, and PC.
+Moreover, it works seamlessly on the web as well as on popular devices such as Android, iPhone, iPad, iPod, Mac, and PC.

-Though Tidal is available for multiple platforms yet its mobile apps are known to be less user-friendly than that of their competitors.
-Moreover, it does not offer a free plan, but only a 30-day trial offer, after which, you must pay and subscribe to one of its plans.
+Though Tidal is available for multiple platforms, its mobile apps are known to be less user-friendly than that of its competitors.
+Moreover, it does not offer a free plan but only a 30-day trial offer, after which you must pay and subscribe to one of its plans.

-Slacker Radio is internet radio, like Pandora, which specializes in offering handcrafted radio stations for you to browse and listen.
-It is also free like most services on this list, thanks to ads.
+Slacker Radio is internet radio, like Pandora, which specializes in offering handcrafted radio stations for you to browse and listen to.
+It is also free, like most services on this list, thanks to ads.
 It is available for a wide range of platforms like Android, Fire OS, iOS, Sonos, and the web.